fbescodam/minishell/README.txt

 - do we need to implement 2>&1 etc
 - CD : child checks access to directory, if not prints error (this way stderr redirections are set correctly), then error code is passed to parent
 - when a program segfaults bash prints segfault.
 Ours does not.
 I'd love to know why?
+- ft_strxjoin: CANNOT USE, USES VA_ARG, IS NOT ALLOWED, FUCK